 Departmental credit examinations are also available in courses other than those listed above, provided the student obtains special permission from his/her dean and department head.
+Please contact the specific department for more information.

-CREDIT THROUGH THE COLLEGE BOARD ADVANCED PLACEMENT PROGRAM
+• CREDIT THROUGH THE COLLEGE BOARD ADVANCED PLACEMENT PROGRAM